Dmitrii-I/lpic-1-study-notes/README.md

 ### Knowledge of the basic features of IPv6
 - IPv6 addresses can be built in part from computer's MAC address
+- Larger address space (16 bytes per address = 2^128)
+- No need for NATs
+- auto-configuration: no need for DHCP
+- IPSec
+- No broadcast, but does have multicast
+- Anycast
+- simpler headers -> faster parsing and routing

 ### /etc/services
 - config file that maps port numbers to named services
 - meant for programs to do `getportbyname('pop3')` type queries

 ### IPv4, IPv6
+- IPv4
+    - Internet Protocol version 4
+    - deployed in 1983 at ARPANET
+    - connectionless, best-effort, delivery not guaranteed
+    - for packet-switched networks
+    - a 32-bit address is assigned to each connected device
+- IPv6
+    - Internet Protocol version 6
+    - replaces IPv4

 ### Subnetting
 - process of designating some high-order bits from the host part and grouping them with the network mask to form the subnet mask